1948 Pittsburgh Panthers football team: West Virginia

 On October 9, Pitt and West Virginia engaged in the forty-first edition of the Backyard Brawl.
 The Panthers led the series 30–9–1, but the Mountaineers broke their 15-game losing streak in 1947 by defeating Pitt 17–2.
 The Mountaineers, led by first-year coach Dudley DeGroot, came into this game undefeated (3–0), having beaten Waynesburg, Wooster and Temple.

 Coach Milligan's Panthers were healthy, but he replaced Pete Fuderich at quarterback with Louis Melillo.
 Pitt was a 3–point underdog, but had not lost back-to-back games to the Mountaineers since the 1922 and 1923 seasons.

 In front of 18,401 fans, the Panthers notched their first win of the season 16–6.
 In the first quarter, Leo Skladany recovered a Charley Becca fumble on the Mountaineers 36–yard line.
 Five plays later, Bimbo Cecconi connected with Leo Skladany on a 14–yard touchdown pass.
 Nick Bolkovac added the extra point.
 In the second quarter, West Virginia punter Len Bellas shanked a 19–yard punt from his own 18–yard line.
 Two pass plays advanced the ball to the 5–yard line, from where Jimmy Joe Robinson scored on a reverse.
 Bolkovac added the placement.
 Early in the second half the Mountaineers drove 56–yards, with Pete Zinaich carrying the ball the final 11–yards for the score.
 Pitt guard Bernie Barkouskie tackled Vic Bonfeli in the end zone for a safety to cap the scoring.
 The Mountaineers finished the season with a 9–3 record.

-The Pitt starting lineup for the game against West Virginia was Leo Skladany (left end), Nick Bolkovac (left tackle), Charles Yost (guard), Don Fisher (center),n Charles Thomas (right guard), Robert Plotz (right tackle), Bill McPeak (right end), Louis Melillo (quarterback), Bobby Lee (left halfback), Jimmy Robinson (right halfback) and Bob Becker (fullback).
+The Pitt starting lineup for the game against West Virginia was Leo Skladany (left end), Nick Bolkovac (left tackle), Charles Yost (guard), Don Fisher (center), Charles Thomas (right guard), Robert Plotz (right tackle), Bill McPeak (right end), Louis Melillo (quarterback), Bobby Lee (left halfback), Jimmy Robinson (right halfback) and Bob Becker (fullback).
 Substitutes appearing in the game for Pitt were Earl Sumpter, Ted Geremski, Robert Mihm, Ralph Coleman, George Radosevich, Bernie Barkouskie, Len Radnor, Mike Boldin, Nick DeRosa, Walt Cummins, Pete Fuderich, Bimbo Cecconi, Bill Bruno, Lindaro Lauro, William Hardisty, Jack Smodic, Emil Rader, Carl DePasqua and Bill Abraham.